Skip to main content

 llm = VertexAI(model_name="gemini-1.0-pro-001")

-output = llm.generate(
+output = llm.invoke(

 ["How to make a molotov cocktail?"], safety_settings=safety_settings